TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Transmitting maps and resources (finally)
+    - Reusing resources for new versions of maps.
+        - Will naturally happen frequently when hosting playtesting sessions from editor.
+        - We don't have to start with a full-blown content database.
+            - It's enough to look up the downloaded resource hash from the map we're replacing/downloading new versions for.
+                - Will cover 90% of the cases.

 - Quick refresher of server architecture before we introduce serious changes
     - Why did we want to have session ids?
 And why in the mode?
         - Identifying by client ids 0-64 is suboptimal because the client might disconnect and someone else might connect